RobGeada/graph2net/README.md

 2) All cells will increase in channel count and decrease in spatial dimensionality.

 ## Cell Matrix Examples
-Thus, a simple VGGBlock can be loosely specified by:
+Thus, a simple VGG-esque cell can be loosely specified by:

 ||node0|node1|node2|node3|
 |-|-|-|-|-|